-Millionaires Bacon is bacon, drenched in brown sugar and lots of spices and baked in the oven until it’s deeply caramelized, so dark it almost looks burnt.
+Millionaires Bacon is bacon drenched in brown sugar and lots of spices and baked in the oven until it’s deeply caramelized, so dark it almost looks burnt.
 It isn’t, though.
 The sugar is like a rub you’d use for pork shoulder and caramelizes into a bark.
 It’s kind of like the sweet/salty crust on Momofuku’s Bo Ssam.
 Take a look at that recipe – if Millionaire’s Bacon intrigues you, you’ll go nuts over that pork roast.
 You have to break into that caramelized crust and pull the pork which you then serve in wraps.
 But I digress!

 About Millionaires Bacon:

 Around the Bay area of San Francisco, Millionaires Bacon is a huge thing, bigger than Avocado Toast, according to this article from the SF Gate.
 There it starts out with bacon cut a half an inch thick and slowly cooked for hours.
-I had to make some adjustments and used thick cut bacon from the store and more recently, made it with just plain old bacon.
+I had to make some adjustments and used thick-cut bacon from the store and more recently, made it with just plain old bacon.
 Gosh, both were so good, literally transformative.

-Endless variations of this bacon can be made by varying the spices – it doesn’t even have to be “hot” if you’d rather not.
+Endless variations of this bacon can be made by varying the spices – and it doesn’t even have to be “hot” at all if you’d rather not.
 Think of Cajun, Mexican, Indian or Asian flavors.
 Check my Spice, Herb & Flavor Packet Substitution page for some inspiration.
 I’d love to try this with Thai Curry flavors.
 The bottom line is you can add just about anything you’d like into the brown sugar.
 All your flavor is going to infuse with the brown sugar and that’s going to meld right into the smoky bacon mingling with the natural fat.
 Millionaire’s Bacon is ridiculous in the best possible way!

 Making Millionaires Bacon: